476678244/PersonnelCV/README.md

 ## Working Experience

-#### Coupang, Supply Chain Management team
+#### Coupang, SCM team(supply chain)
 > Senior Software Engineer, 2016.11 ~ Current

-- Projects: Core PO Automation (targeting for zero manual order) and Rocket Fresh Ordering(star project, targeting for fresh business profitable).
-We have a series of scientific models supporting these processes and we also implemented a long term Inbound simulation to help doing better instock planning.
-We also had a decision tree model to analyse OOS and Scrap.
+##### Projects:

+- Core PO Automation.
+Aiming for 100% po automation for Coupang online retailing business.
+We use long term inbound simulation(future 35 days) to help tuning ordering strategy.

   - My Role:  I tuned performance of core daily job, then reduced time consuming from 30 minutes to less than 5 minutes.
-Basing on my refined code structure, time cost only doubled after data volume grew ten times.
+I refined data input/output method using reflection and annotation to fix the pain point of file unstable read/write function.
 I implemented the first version of long term inbound simulation using DP algorithm.
-I worked with others to design OOS(Out of stock) analysis decision tree and independently designed Scrap analysis decision tree.
-I developed a way to predict potential oos and scrap in advance by using tensorflow to build convolutional nerual network.
-I refined data input/output method using reflection and annotation to fix the pain point of file unstable read/write function.
+  - Skills: Spark RDD, Redshift, Spring boot, Oozie, S3/HDFS, Kafka, Task Engine (A self innovated framework for managing spark job: can view, submit, monitor and kill spark job as a web server instead of oozie UI.)

+- Rocket Fresh Ordering Automation.
+Company level star project, aiming to be the first company in industry to make fresh business profitable.

+  - My Role: I tuned performance of fresh daily job, reduced the main time cost data calculator from 10 minutes to less than 2 minutes.
+I integreted quantile forecast into system and push it to production via A/B testing.
+  - Skills: Spark RDD, Redshift, Spring boot, Airflow, S3, Task Engine

+- SCM Intelligence Platform.
+A python written intelligence platform supporting data scientists and engineers to develop scientific models for our ordering system.

+  - My Role: I worked with another two principle engineers to brainstorm this project and contributed most of the code.
+I introduced CPLEX optimizer into using to solve the pain point of low performance.
 I am also the bridge between engineering and data science.
 Once data scientist design a new model, I am able to implement it from engineer perspective.
+  - Skills: PySpark, Django, Gunicorn, Nginx, Ortools, CPLEX, Docker

+- OOSA and ScrapA.
+Decision tree model to analyse and reduce OOS(out of Stock) and Scrap in fresh business.
+We built data platform for OOS data and Scrap data along with main reason recommended.

+  - My Role: I worked with former tech lead to design OOSA and independently designed Scrap analysis decision tree though lack of PO role at that time.
+  - Skills: Redshift, Spark Dataframe

+- OOS Prediction and Scrap Prediction.
+Using Convolutional Neural Netowork to predict and prevent OOS/Scrap in advance.

+  - My Role: It is my self-innovated project.
+I aim to introduce more intelligence functions to solve SCM area problems.
+  - Skills: PySpark, Tensorflow, Keras

+- SCM Planning Website.
+A website for operation team to monitor daily ordering jobs and configure ordering strategies.

+  - My Role: I self innovated two functions: Data monitoring to detect whether daily ordering result is in problem and tip roq story to track the log of ordering quantity change in the data flow.
+  - Skills: Spring Boot, MongoDB

+- Light Speed Ordering Automation.
+Company level strategic project, 15 minutes delivery in downtown areas.

+  - My Role: I`m leading this project to make light speed ordering process from manually work to automation currently.
-- Skills: Spark, Redshift, Mongodb, Spring boot, Oozie, HDFS, S3, Kafka, PySpark, Tensorflow Keras, Task Engine (A self innovated framework for managing spark job: can view, submit, monitor and kill spark job as a web server instead of oozie UI.)
+  - Skills: Spark RDD, Redshift, Spring boot, Airflow, S3, Task Engine

 #### Red, WMS team
 > Java Developer, 2016.9 ~ 2016.10